-A version of this article previously appeared on My Kind Closet.
+A version of this article previously appeared on A Peaceful Living.

 It’s Earth month, so hopefully, you’ve been considering the many ways your habits, routines, and purchasing habits might impact the environment.

 We’re always reminded to be kinder to our planet by recycling at home or conserving water by taking shorter showers or getting more wear out of our clothes before washing.
 But, there are a number of other things we can do that might take a bit more effort or getting used to–but can have a larger positive impact!

 One relatively simple way to be a bit more eco-conscious is to shop for clothing made from more sustainable textiles.

 Here are 4 spring/summer styles from brands I love, who utilize at least one of the eco-friendly fabrics I’ve described below.

 If none of the brands I suggested tickle your fancy, try to find brands that you like who use any of the materials I’ve described below, or look for styles made from these fabrics from brands or shopping destinations you already like.
 Every year more mainstream brands have been adding eco-conscious capsules to their collections, which it makes it easier for you!